-Organic growth or increasing social media reach organically is probably on the to-do list of every medium, creator or company.
-In the early days of some social media platforms, this was quite easy: the hype surrounding certain platforms quickly created a lot of users, but only a few companies or creators were represented.
-This allowed ‘first movers’ to build up their reach quickly and effectively.
-Once the hype is over, this becomes increasingly difficult with the large number of different offerings and media creators on the various platforms.
-And today’s audience expects more.
-So what do companies need to do now to get more followers?
-How do you get more reach on Instagram and co.
-Here we take a closer look at tips that are relatively easy for any company to implement.
+Growing organically or increasing social media reach organically is likely on the to-do list of every media outlet, creator, or company.
+In the early days of some social media platforms, this was still easily achievable: the hype surrounding certain platforms quickly attracted many users, but only a few companies or creators were present.
+This allowed “first movers” to build reach quickly and effectively.
+Once the hype dies down, however, it becomes increasingly difficult given the multitude of offerings and content creators across various platforms.
+And today’s audience expects more as well.
+So what do companies need to do now to gain more followers?
+How can you increase your reach on Instagram and other platforms?
+Here, we’ll take a closer look at tips that are relatively easy for any company to implement.

 Naturally successful: What is organic reach?

-Today, social media reach can be achieved through various measures.
-It’s less about luck and coincidence and more about real, consistent work.
-Of course, every now and then a post goes viral: videos reach millions of people virtually overnight.
-But even a viral post doesn’t just happen.
-In addition to hard work, the algorithms of the platforms and the preferences of the target groups play a major role.
+Today, social media reach can be achieved through various strategies.
+It’s less about luck and chance and more about genuine, consistent effort.
+Of course, it does happen from time to time that a post goes viral: videos reach millions of people virtually overnight.
+But even a viral post doesn’t just happen on its own.
+In addition to hard work, the platforms’ algorithms and the preferences of the target audience play a major role.
 So what can companies do to increase their reach?
-Both paid and organic measures are available.
-Primarily, we would like to give tips for organic and consequently sustainable reach.
+There are both paid and organic strategies.
+We’d like to focus primarily on tips for organic — and therefore sustainable — reach.

 What is organic reach?

-Organic marketing or organic reach means that companies build their reach through their own natural efforts without a direct budget for sponsored posts, campaigns or paid fake followers.
-This applies to social media as well as your own website.
-Measures that help with organic growth include, for example, search engine optimisation (SEO) with really good content in a blog, thought leader ship content via social networks such as LinkedIn or Instagram, or user-generated content (UGC), i.e. user-generated content that users, fans or even employees create voluntarily and that should be used appropriately by companies.
+Organic marketing, or organic reach, means that companies build their reach through their own organic efforts, without a direct budget for sponsored posts, campaigns, or paid fake followers.
+This applies to social media as well as to a company’s own website.
+Measures that help with organic growth include, for example, search engine optimization (SEO) with high-quality content on a blog, thought leadership content on social networks like LinkedIn or Instagram, and “user-generated content” (UGC)—content that users, fans, or even employees voluntarily create themselves and that companies should make effective use of.

 Example of user-generated content: